What are Gender Support Services (GSS)?

 Do I need to be in therapy to receive a support letter?

 No. Trans and gender-expansive students are welcome to be in therapy and many students often find it helpful; however, this is not a requirement for receiving a gender affirmation support letter.

 What if I have mental health concerns or thoughts of suicide?
 Will I be prevented from services?

 No. We understand that mental health concerns are common in many marginalized groups and that suicidal thoughts are a common mental health symptom.
 We collaboratively address mental health concerns and address risk and safety concerns as needed.

 What if I am non-binary?
 Does that change anything?

 No. We honor non-binary and other gender-expansive identities and will work to support your goals for medical transition.

 - Group therapy at Counseling Services:

 - Referrals for long-term therapy in the community

-If you have any additional questions or would like to speak to one of the co-chairs of the gender support specialist team, their contact information is listed below.
-You may also call the UCS front desk at 541-346-3227.
+If you have any additional questions or would like to speak to a member of the gender support services team, contact the Counseling Services front desk at 541-346-3227.